HugoBlox/theme-academic-cv/content/details/index.md

 ## Stuff to bring

+### Mandatory
+- Warm, waterproof clothes
+- Something to eat for yourself (chocolate!), although lunch will be provided (see below)
+- Something to drink, at least 1L
+- Mountain boots or snow boots

+### Highly recommended
+- Headlamp
+- A change of clothes for after the battle
+- A snow-throwing weapon
+- Cash donation?

 ## Lunch

+## What happens if it rains?
+It does not rain, we have precise agreements with the weatherman.
+If by some mysterious astral alignement it happens, then we can have a rainball fight.

+## Price
+No price, but suggested ticket of 5-10€?

 ## Maps on where to meet
 Wondering how to get to us?
 Here are some organisational details to help with planning your trip: